How To Roast A Turkey In The Oven?

 - Cover the bird with either greaseproof paper or tin foil loosely.
 Place in a preheated oven at 350°F/180°C/Gas 4, see the chart below for times.
 Remove the greaseproof paper/foil for the last half an hour to brown and crisp the turkey.

-- Don't cover the turkey and bake in the oven uncovered at 400°F/200°C/Gas 6 for 15 minutes then turn it down to 350°F/180°C/Gas 4 for the remainder of the time.
+- Don't cover the turkey and bake it in the oven uncovered at 400°F/200°C/Gas 6 for 15 minutes then turn it down to 350°F/180°C/Gas 4 for the remainder of the time.
 This method will seal the skin and keep the juices inside the turkey.
 This is the method I use.
 I will cover it with foil near the end of the 3 hours if it is browning too dark on the tips of legs and wings.

 Use a roasting thermometer to test for doneness which should read 165°F/75°C internal temperature taken in the deepest part of the thigh or breast.